expo/expo/docs/pages/modules/module-api.md

 ### 3. Ensure the module is linked

 On iOS you also need to run `pod install` to properly link the new class.
 On Android it will be linked automatically before building.
-Now you are ready to go and add some definition components in there!
+Now you are ready to go and add some functionality in there!

 ## Definition Components

+As you might have noticed in the snippets above, each module class must implement the `definition` function.
+The definition consists of components that describe the module's functionality and behavior.

 ### `name`